WilliamQLiu/williamqliu.github.io/_posts/2015-04-02-python-basics.md

 Python functions are first-classed objects; this means they can be passed to functions and methods as if they were objects of any other kind.
 A special magic method `__call__(self, ...)` allows an instance of the class to behave as if they were functions.
 This means `x()` is the same as `x.__call__`.
 This is useful in classes whose instances need to change an object's state.

-    class Entity:
+    class Entity(object):
         """ Class to represent an entity.
-Callable to update the entity's position"""
+Callable to update the entity's position.
+If no class inheritance, it is good practice to explicitly inherit from type 'object' """

         def __init__(self, size, x, y):
             self.x, self.y = x, y